N. K. Premachandran: Political History

-N. K. Premachandran is currently the Central Secretariat Member of the Revolutionary Socialist Party.
-He started his political career through the student organisation of Revolutionary Socialist Party.
+NK Premachandran is currently the Central Secretariat Member of the RSP (India).
+He started his political career through the student organisation of RSP.
 During his political career he held various positions at both state and national level.

 He was elected as Member of the Navaikulam Grama Panchayat between 1987 and 1995.
 He was elected as a Member of District Panchayat in 1995.
 He was elected to Lok Sabha for the first time in 1996 and thereafter in 1998 and 2014 from Kollam Constituency.
 He was elected to Rajya Sabha in 2000.
-He was elected to Kerala Legislative Assembly from Chavara assembly constituency in Kollam district and became a Minister for Water Resources during 2006–2011.
+He was elected to the Kerala Legislative Assembly from Chavara Assembly constituency in Kollam district and became a Minister for Water Resources during 2006–2011.
 He is a Parliamentarian and orator.

-In the 2019 Indian general election he won from the Kollam with a record margin of 1.5 lakh votes.
+In the 2019 Indian general election, he won from the Kollam Lok Sabha constituency with a record margin of 1.5 lakh votes.
 He introduced a private member bill overturning Sabarimala verdict and it was the first private bill introduced in 17th Lok Sabha.

+In the 2024 Indian general election, he won from the Kollam Lok Sabha constituency with a record margin of more than 1.5 lakh votes.